DengY11/dkv/docs/ARCHITECTURE.md

 # Architecture and Tuning

-`dkv` is a minimal LSM-tree store with durability (WAL + fsync), CRC protection, a manifest for crash recovery, and basic metrics for observability.
-Code is intentionally compact (~2k LOC) to make it easy to extend.
+`dkv` is a minimal LSM-tree store with durability (WAL + fsync), CRC protection, a manifest for crash recovery, dual memtables with background flush, and basic metrics for observability.
+Code is intentionally compact to make it easy to extend.

 ## Components
 - **Memtable (`src/memtable.*`)**: in-memory sorted map on `std::pmr::map` + arena to reduce allocations.
 Tracks approximate memory footprint to trigger flush.
 Supports `Put/Delete/Get/Snapshot`.
+Two memtables are in flight: an active one for writes and a queue of immutables flushed by a background thread.
 - **WAL (`src/wal.*`)**: append-only log with per-record CRC32.
-Optional per-write fsync, background periodic sync, and parent-dir fsync on reset.
-Replay stops at first corrupted record to avoid applying garbage.
+Optional per-write fsync, background periodic sync, and parent-dir fsync on reset/rotation.
+Replay stops at the first corrupted record to avoid applying garbage.
+WAL rotates to `wal-<max_seq>.log` when memtable is sealed.
 - **SSTable (`src/sstable.*`)**: immutable sorted run.
 Entries encoded as `[deleted byte][seq][klen][vlen][key][value]`.
 Data is block-organized with sparse block index and a Bloom filter; footer stores offsets and magic.
 Block cache is optional (`block_cache_capacity_bytes`).
 - **Manifest (`data_dir/MANIFEST`)**: records the active SSTables and their levels.
 Written atomically via temp file + fsync file + fsync parent dir + rename.
 Startup prefers manifest; falls back to directory scan if absent.
+Recovery replays all `wal-*.log` segments plus `wal.log` in sequence order.
-- **DB (`src/db.*`)**: orchestrates WAL, memtable, SSTables.
-Flush writes the memtable to a new L0 SST and truncates WAL.
+- **DB (`src/db.*`)**: orchestrates WAL, memtables, SSTables.
+When the active memtable exceeds `memtable_soft_limit_bytes`, it is swapped into the immutable queue, WAL is rotated, and a background thread flushes immutables to L0 SSTables and deletes their WAL segments.
 Leveled compaction merges L0 into L1+ maintaining non-overlapping key ranges for L1+.
 - **Metrics**: cumulative counters for puts/deletes/gets/batches, flush/compaction counts, durations, bytes, and WAL syncs (`DB::GetMetrics`).

 ## File Layout